qalmaqihir/FinalProjectJavafx/README.md

 ## Planned App's features list
 Basic Arithmetic Operaitons.
+* Two views/Screens:
-Two views: 1) for the expression typed 2) for the answer.
+          1. for the expression typed
+          2. for the answer.
-A History view for checking how much operations were done.
+* A History view for checking how much operations were done.
-A delete Button to delete just one button.
+* A delete Button to delete just one button.
-A Clear Button to clear all the expression.
+* A Clear Button to clear all the expression.

+## List of completed features

+## List of features yet to implement

  ## ScreenShots
  ![](img/Screenshot%20from%202020-12-26%2006-08-06.png)
  ![](img/Screenshot%20from%202020-12-26%2006-08-14.png)